hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 ##### KVDB Home Directory

-In the case, a user wants to keep all of a KVDB's artifacts together, a `home` has been provided.
+In the common case where a user wants to keep all of a KVDB's artifacts together, a `home` has been provided.
 Per-artifact overrides as described below will take precedence over `home`.

 Schema: